Matthew Ridgway: Korean War

+Eighth Army Command

-Ridgway's most important command assignment occurred in 1950 after the death of Lieutenant General Walton Walker on December 23.
+Ridgway's most important command assignment occurred in 1950 after the death of Lieutenant General Walton Walker on 23 December.
 Ridgway was assigned as Walker's replacement in command of the Eighth United States Army, which had been deployed in South Korea in response to the invasion by North Korea in June of that year.

 When Ridgway took command of Eighth Army, the Army was still in a tactical retreat, after its strong foray into North Korea had been met with an unexpected and overwhelming Communist Chinese advance in the Battle of the Ch'ongch'on River.
 Ridgway was successful in turning around the morale of Eighth Army.

 Ridgway was unfazed by the Olympian demeanor of General of the Army Douglas MacArthur, then overall commander of UN forces in Korea.
 MacArthur gave Ridgway a latitude in operations he had not given his predecessor.
 After Ridgway landed in Tokyo on Christmas Day 1950 to discuss the operational situation with MacArthur, the latter assured his new commander that the actions of Eighth Army were his to conduct as he saw fit.
 Ridgway was encouraged to retire to successive defensive positions, as was currently under way, and hold Seoul as long as he could, but not if doing so meant that Eighth Army would be isolated in an enclave around the capital city.
 Ridgway asked specifically that if he found the combat situation "to my liking" whether MacArthur would have any objection to "my attacking".
 MacArthur answered, "Eighth Army is yours, Matt.
-Do what you think best."
+Do what you think best".